19salonitomar/Brainwave_Matrix_Intern_Task--1/README.md

 # Fake News Detection Using Machine Learning

-This project aims to classify news articles as either 'real' or 'fake' using machine learning techniques in Python.
-The goal is to help mitigate the spread of misinformation and improve the accuracy of news information.
+This project aims to detect fake news using machine learning techniques in Python.
+The spread of fake news can lead to significant societal issues, including misinformation, social conflicts, and the erosion of trust.
+Our goal is to create a model that can classify news articles as either 'real' or 'fake' to help mitigate these problems.

 ## Table of Contents